 The Singapore Take-over Code regulates, among other things, the acquisition of voting shares of Singaporeincorporated public companies.
 In this regard, the Singapore Take-over Code applies to, among others, corporations with a primary listing of their equity securities in Singapore.
 While the Singapore Take-over Code is drafted with, among others, listed public companies in mind, unlisted public companies with more than 50 shareholders and net tangible assets of S\$5 million or more must also observe the letter and spirit of the general principles and rules of the Singapore Take-over Code, wherever this is possible and appropriate.
 Public companies with a primary listing overseas may apply to SIC to waive the application of the Singapore Take-over Code.
-As at the date of this prospectus, no application has been made to SIC to waive the application of the Singapore Take-over Code over Code in relation to us.
-We may submit an application to SIC for a waiver from the Singapore Take-over Code so that the Singapore Take-over Code will not apply to us for so long as we are not listed on a securities exchange in Singapore.
+As at the date of this prospectus, no application has been made to SIC to waive the application of the Singapore Take-over Code so that the Singapore Take-over Code will not apply to us for so long as we are not listed on a securities exchange in Singapore.
 We will make an appropriate announcement if we submit the application and when the result of the application is known.